polcolomer/RandNetGen/readme.md

 	-rewires  Number of rewires each metropolis step -beta0    Initial Metropolis temperature
-	-Abeta    Increment ratio of the metropolis temperature -accMIN   Minim acceptation rate
+	-Abeta    Increment ratio of the metropolis temperature -accMIN   Minimum acceptation rate
 	-seed     Random seed
 ```
 #### Arguments
+**Name of the input network file**
 ```
 -net <value>
 ```
-Name of the input network file.
+.
 It should be in the edge list format:
 A file with two columns with all the edges.
 With or without repetitions.
 Undirected and unweighted networks only.

 ```
 -pkk <value>
 ```
-Rewiring method. two possible integer values: 0 or 1.
+**Rewiring method**. two possible integer values: 0 or 1.
   * 0 if you only want to preserve the degree sequence
   * 1 if you want to preserve the joint degree distribution (so both, the degree sequence and the degree correlations.)
 (Default:0)